maoratar1/SLAM/README.md

 ```

 ###### Run time issues
-The iterative method runs in ~ 10 minutes
+The iterative method runs in ~ 8 minutes

-The multiprocessing method runs in ~ 3.5 minutes
+The multiprocessing method runs in ~ 2.8 minutes

-Choosing key frames process ~ 1.5 minute.
+Choosing key frames process ~ 40 seconds.

-#### Creating each bundle's Factor graph and choosing landmarks
+### Creating each bundle's Factor graph and choosing landmarks
 For each bundle we need build a factor graph contains:
 - All cameras between keyframes
 - All landmarks at those frames